camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

    1. A **task** is an autonomous userspace application with a dedicated set of capabilities, memory mapped and scheduling properties that implement a functional service.
 A task is associated to a *label*.
 There is a bijection between a task and a build-time ELF that correspond to a given application.
    2. A **job** is a single instanciation of the task unique thread.
-The task can execute consecutively, periodicaly or sporadicaly its job(s), depending on the global system configuration.
+The task can execute consecutively, periodically or sporadically its job(s), depending on the global system configuration.
 A job is associated to a *task handle*.
 There can be multiple consecutive jobs that correspond to the same task.
    3. A **label** is a 16 bit length identifier defined by the task developer, unique to the task in a project.